 A study by the Campaign for Safe Cosmetics looked at 17 brand name fragrance products and discovered 14 chemicals known to have potentially harmful effects on the human body.
 The FDA also notes that fragrance blends are responsible for up to 30% of all allergic reactions to skincare products.

 Best Alternatives: fragrance-free or unscented products and high-quality essential oils

 Concerning Alternatives: any synthetic fragrance substitute

 Phthalates are a group of chemicals used to make products more liquid and less dry.
-Find these in products like nail polish, detergents, toys, shampoos, creams, and moisturizers.
+You can find these in products like nail polish, detergents, toys, shampoos, creams, and moisturizers.
 Several studies show links to male and female reproductive defects, asthma, ADHD, breast cancer, and even diabetes.
-There is more than enough evidence showing that phthalate exposure can cause serious negative health effects.
-Avoid phthalates as much as possible!
+Just to be safe, avoid phthalates when possible.

-The problem is the “fragrance” catch all includes phthalates, making them impossible to identify on the product label.
+The problem is that “fragrance” includes phthalates, making them impossible to identify on the product label.
 The best way to avoid phthalates is to avoid products that contain fragrance and come in cheap plastic packaging.
 You should also shop from high-integrity beauty brands who say that they avoid using these chemicals.

 Best Alternatives: Avoid products with fragrance, use products in glass containers.

 Concerning Alternatives: Bio-based plastics may contain pesticides, petroleum, or other potentially concerning chemicals.